masiuciszek/dev-journal/README.md

 _Retro meeting_
 Every fifth week we have a retro meeting in the team where we discuss on how it went , both positive things and what can be improved, also som questions that we would like to be answered.
 It is a great opportunity to progress both as a team and individually.
 This is one of the big reason why agile work is so important in tech companies.
 It listen to each individual person and make each voice count.
 The team moves forward and we get some results.

+**Friday meetings**
+Friday is always a special day, at least in Sweden 🇸🇪.
+It is soon weekend and everyone is on a good mode.
+We always have a big Friday meeting around 3 a clock , for tall the teams in the company where we talk about the current week how it went and on what we expect for the current week.
+Some news about the company , and then finish the day with some celebration, with cake , food and and other cool stuff.

 ## What I learned <a name = "learned" > </a>